-Part of the GOLD experience is engaging with the beautifully attired, warm and friendly staff.
+Part of the GOLD African experience is engaging with the beautifully attired, warm and friendly staff.
 They come from all over Africa and are always eager to share information on a range of topics.
 No question is too bizarre and will always be answered with a smile and as much information as you wish to know.
-On a typical evening at GOLD, these are some of the diner questions frequently asked of hosts Richard, Beatrice and Mildred.
+On a typical evening at GOLD Restaurant, these are some of the diner questions frequently asked of our hosts.

 Can I touch your skin?

 Some people might think this an odd question, but Mildred takes it as a compliment.
 She says that many first time guests have never encountered a dark-skinned person and are politely curious.
 Her answer is always, “of course”.

 Some guests at GOLD Restaurant are intrigued at the prospect of eating with their hands and, out of respect; want to know the correct or customary way to do it.
 Cutlery is provided so that you can concentrate on the flavours and textures of Africa as opposed to grappling with maneuvering food off your plate.

 Please tell me more about the African puppets?

 GOLD Restaurant is all about celebrating life.
 Larger-than-life Mali puppets, which dance gracefully between tables during our African experience, are an expression of that celebration.
 The Bamana people of Mali believe that masks and puppets are intermediaries between the human and spirit worlds.
 In other words, they are vessels for communication between the living and the dead.